paidworkco/worken-sdk-flutter/README.md

     </a>
 </p>

-SDK library providing access to make easy and secure Blockchain transactions with Worken
+SDK library providing access to make easy and secure Blockchain transactions with Worken. <a href="https://www.paidwork.com/worken?utm_source=github.com&utm_medium=referral&utm_campaign=readme" target="_blank">Read more</a> about Worken Token.

 ## Configuration
 To ensure flexibility and ease of integration, the Worken SDK allows for configuration through environmental variables.
 These variables can be set directly in your project's .env file.
 Below is a list of available configuration variables along with their descriptions: